mitric-lab/programming_theochem/src/psets/pset_03.md

 ### Problem 3

-We have performed the CIS calculation for the water molecule in the lecture, which gave us the energy as well as the character of the excited states.
+We performed the CIS calculation for the water molecule in the lecture, which gave us the energy as well as the character of the excited states.
 From the orbital contributions, we could see that many excited states are mixtures of singly excited determinants.
 Although for water with a minimal basis set,